wurquhar/PTLDevOpsDay/docs/slides/content/retrospectives.md

 ### Exercise - Daily Retrospective
-Reflect on the first day of class and make adjustments to continuously improve.
+Reflect on the first few months of working together as a Pod using the retrospective template in your respective team areas.
+We'll come together at the end and discuss!